The End of Elite

 But how to maintain that feeling when the outdoor spaces are busier and busier?
 Over the past three years, according to Outdoor Industry Association (OIA), participation in the outdoors has been on a slow but steady upswing.
-In 2017, 49 percent the U.S. population ages 6 and older participated in an outdoor activity at least once—and 13.6 million people tried outdoor activities for the first time or returned after a hiatus.
+In 2017, 49 percent the U.S. population ages six and older participated in an outdoor activity at least once—and 13.6 million people tried outdoor activities for the first time or returned after a hiatus.
 Though 11.9 million people stopped participating last year, 1.7 million more people got out in 2017 than 2016 (the last year for which data are available).

-The fastest-growing demographics are Hispanics and Asian, whose participation in activities like running, hiking, cycling, and camping has inched up about 1 percent over the last five years.
+The fastest-growing demographics are Hispanics and Asians, whose participation in activities like running, hiking, cycling, and camping has inched up about 1 percent over the last five years.
 But while the industry has been striving for greater inclusion, demographically speaking, the majority of outdoor users are white (74 percent) and 54 percent are male.
 Nearly one third of outdoor users have a college education, and a similar percentage has an annual household income greater than $100,000.

 The second-largest grouping of outdoor users (22 percent) has less than three years of high school, and a similar percentage makes $25,000 to $49,999 annually.
 (The average Walmart shopper, by comparison, is a 50-year-old white woman with an annual household income of $53,125, according to a study by Kanter Retail in 2017.)

 Outdoor brands, of course, have done well to market a relatable version of the outdoor ethos to the mass consumer.
 And not all brands herald “scarcity.”
-As they’ve grown, businesses like The North Face, YETI, Marmot, and Spyder have increased their market share by selling outside specialty retail.
-Today, you can buy Spyder gear at Costco, a YETI cooler at Sam’s Club, see a Patagonia Nano Puff vest on just about any guy who works in finance, and find more of The North Face on the quad than in basecamp.
+As they’ve grown, businesses like The North Face, Yeti, Marmot, and Spyder have increased their market share by selling outside specialty retail.
+Today, you can buy Spyder gear at Costco, a Yeti cooler at Sam’s Club, see a Patagonia Nano Puff vest on just about any guy who works in finance, and find more of The North Face on the quad than in basecamp.

 Marketing is also pivoting from the elite to everyday.
 Merrell targets consumers who have real lives yet still enjoy being outside.
 Particularly popular are ambassadors who juggle full-time or multiple jobs while getting outdoors.

 For Merrell, the decision to skew to a wider audience was an easy one.
-“People say hike is the new yoga,” says Strick Walker, Merrell’s chief marketing officer.
+“People say hike is the new yoga,” said Strick Walker, Merrell’s chief marketing officer.
 “For us, this means making footwear and apparel for the trail.
 It also means inspiring folks to get out there—all folks.”

 Anecdotally, the message is resonating with its target audience.
-“It’s difficult to track sales specifically from our DEI efforts,” he says.
+“It’s difficult to track sales specifically from our DEI efforts,” he said.
 “What I do know is that the brand is growing and we have a clear mission.
 We know who we are, we love our ambassadors, and we will continue to tell stories about interesting people living interesting lives in the outdoors.”

 Lifestyle is a much bigger component of the industry than technical is.
 And maybe by viewing it that way—lifestyle first—it’s easier to understand how and where the industry needs to position itself to grow.

 By wearing Patagonia, you can align yourself with the brand’s political and environmental work, even if you’ve never set foot in Utah, caught a wave in California, or fly-fished a day in your life.
 Black Diamond jackets bestow the aura of elite upon their wearers—even on the sidelines at soccer practice.
-YETI coolers are a potent status symbol, whether you’re on the river or at a tailgate party.
+Yeti coolers are a potent status symbol, whether you’re on the river or at a tailgate party.